 Hico in Prime Viewing Corridor for the Great Eclipse of 1878

 The school was described by "Mage" Smith as being a simple 28' long, rectangular log building with no windows, a dirt floor and a clapboard door on the west end.
 There was no fireplace; when a fire was needed, it was built on the floor.
 There weren't any desks; hewn log benches were provided.
 George Holland "Holl" Medford hired a teacher for $30 to $40 per month and allowed area children to attend for $1 per month; orphans attended free.
 Classes usually ran for about three months during the summer.
 Twenty-five to thirty students within an 8-to-10 mile radius came to Medford's school.
 Like the Smiths and Huchingsons, Rev. Samuel Rodgers and his sons J. C. and J. P. came to Hico in 1874.
 Though Presbyterians, since there wasn't a Presbyterian church in Hico at the time, the Rodgers united with the Baptists.
 The father preached on Sundays and taught school during the week.
 When his health failed, J. P. was elected teacher.
 On July 29, 1878, quite a stir was created during afternoon recess when everything went dark due to a total eclipse .
 Rodgers, "...thought world coming to end..." and dismissed the students.

 Deacon Isaac "Ike" Malone*******George Holland Medford

 ---A terrible tragidy [tragedy] has been committed by a mob at the town of Hico in Hamilton county.
 Constable Barron had in charge two men, Ike Parker and Geo Barker, charged with robbery.
 The constable placed the prisoners under guard to await trial.
 During the night seventy-five men came upon the guard placing them under arrest marched them off while others shot the prisoners to death as they lay in bed.
 The mob then went away as quietly as they came.

 "Hico citizens placed the bodies on display for several days so people who came from miles around could 'view the end of a life of crime.'"
-A rather bizarre account of Medford's shed and its "ghosts" was published in 1882 in the Hico Times, the town's first newspaper.
+The following, rather bizarre account of Meford's shed and it's ghosts was published in 1882 in the Hico Times, the town's first newspaper: